Everything You Need to Know about Tutoring on Cambly

-Yes, but it has happened a grand total of 3 times.
+Yes, but it has happened a grand total of 3 times (and as of my 2018 update this still holds true…nothing else has happened).
 They were all the 5 minute free trial students.
 I banned all their sorry asses, and thankfully it was all very PG-13.

 Two of them didn’t have their camera turned on and asked me if I wanted to have sex with them.
 It was all in a very adolescent boy sort of way, though that obviously doesn’t excuse it.

 The most disturbing one was a maybe 12 year old (aka very young) boy who decided to completely stop our conversation and just make kissy lips and do obscene gestures towards me, but it was weird in like an instant, trained reaction towards seeing a woman sort of way.
 I felt sad after that conversation not because of how he made me feel but mainly because that poor boy grew up in an environment where that may have been considered to be an ok thing to do.